department19/department19.github.io/README.md

 	- About me:
 		A relatively brief biography of myself
 	- Projects:
-		Consist of card elements linking to the github repo for the website, all of my personal projects and the corresponding github repos and links to group projects I've worked on
+		Consist of card elements linking to the github repo for the website, all of my personal projects and the corresponding github repos and links to group projects I've worked on.
 	- Blog:
 		A log to make public notes of learning, but this isn't optimal in the current format?
+		Would need a DB to be fully functional? consider embedding something external?
 	- Contact:
 		consider a forms element for an email? or maybe just a stylistic card layout of my lanes of contact?